-MIT Developed A Thermal Resonator That Could Produce Electricity From Air’s Daily Temperature Swings
+MIT Developed A Thermal Resonator Capable Of Producing Electricity From Air’s Daily Temperature Swings

 The scientists tested an initial device over 16 days.
 The temperature swings were about 10 degrees Celsius each day.
 With this, the system generated 350 millivolts of potential and 1.3 milliwatts of power.
 This device is relatively small, yet good for basic sensors or communication sensors, according to Engadget.

 Meanwhile, if the scientists could augment the energy capacity, the thermal resonator could be used for specific applications.
 These include backups for existing renewable energy.
 In case the solar panel goes down, this device could be of help.
-It may also apply for planetary rovers that could run for years, as the MIT scientists envision.
+It may also apply for planetary rovers, allowing them to potentially run for years, as the MIT scientists envision.